arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-fd/content.md

 In this tutorial you will ...

 ## What You Will Learn
-- How to use the OpenMV IDE to run MicroPython on Portenta
+- How to use the OpenMV IDE to run MicroPython on Portenta,
+- About the face detection method implemented in the example,
-- How to use the built-in face detection algorithm of OpenMV
+- How to use the built-in face detection algorithm of OpenMV,
-- How to use MicroPython to read files from the internal flash
+- How to use MicroPython to read files from the internal flash.

 ## Required Hardware and Software
 - Portenta H7 board (<https://store.arduino.cc/portenta-h7>)